CSS Media Features

 scan

-Describes the scanning process of some output devices (i.e. whether it uses interlaced rendering or progressive rendering).
-Most modern screens use progressive rendering, whereas CRT and some other TV screens use interlaced rendering.
+Describes the scanning process of some output devices (whether it uses interlaced or progressive rendering).
+Most modern screens use progressive rendering, whereas some older TV screens use interlaced rendering.

 grid